AndersDeath/diary2/000-current.md

 # 17 April - Mittwoch - Berlin - 573 Tag der Einwanderung - Cold Cloudy

 The day was very very good.
 I tiered as fuck.
 We finally visited rhethoric club that was very very good.
+I enjoyed watching how people can speak publically.
+It's really cool.